-Through a network of wholly-owned companies and limited partnerships (collectively, the "Business Units"), Mullen Group is one of Canada's largest logistics providers.
-Our network of independently operated businesses provide a wide range of service offerings including LTL, truckload, warehousing, logistics, transload, oversized and specialized hauling transportation.
+Through a network of wholly-owned companies and limited partnerships (collectively, the "Business Units"), Mullen Group is one of North America's largest logistics providers.
+Our network of independently operated businesses provide a wide range of service offerings including LTL, truckload, warehousing, logistics, transload, oversized, third-party logistics and specialized hauling transportation.
 In addition, we provide a diverse set of specialized services related to the energy, mining, forestry and construction industries in western Canada, including water management, environmental reclamation, and fluid hauling.
-We have three reportable segments - Less-Than-Truckload, Logistics & Warehousing and Specialized & Industrial Services.
+We have four reportable segments - Less-Than-Truckload, Logistics & Warehousing, Specialized & Industrial Services and U.S. & International Logistics.